 - to prevent migraines.

-- The dose of propranolol will be different for different people depending your medical condition and response to treatment.
+- The dose of propranolol will be different for different people depending on your medical condition and response to treatment.

 - Always take your propranolol exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much propranolol to take, how often to take it, and any special instructions.

 How to take propranolol

-- Take these as you have been prescribed (usually between 2 to 4 times a day).
+- Take these as you have been prescribed (usually between 2 and 4 times a day).

 - Take your doses at the same times each day.

 - Controlled release capsules (usually has LA after the name)

 - Take these once a day, in the morning – the capsules are designed to release the medication slowly over a few hours.

 - Swallow the controlled release capsule whole, with a glass of water.

-- Do not crush or chew them – this will release all the medication at once and increase your chance of side effects.
+- Don't crush or chew them as this will release all the medication at once and increase your chance of side effects.

 - You can take propranolol with or without food.

 - If you forget your dose, take it as soon as you remember that day.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Don't take double the dose.

-- Do not stop taking propranolol suddenly; speak to your doctor or nurse before stopping.
+- Don't stop taking propranolol suddenly; talk to your doctor or nurse before stopping.